Skip to Content

 If you are expecting during this holiday season, watch out and avoid these mistakes!
 Here are 5 mistakes pregnant women make around the holidays.

-And who wants to feel horribly while pregnant?
+And who wants to feel horrible while pregnant?
 Especially during the holidays?
 No thanks.

 What you could do instead.